6.1 Allegations Against Staff or Volunteers

 Local authorities should put in place arrangements to provide advice and guidance on how to deal with allegations against people who work with children to employers and voluntary organisations.
 Local authorities should also ensure that there are appropriate arrangements in place to effectively liaise with the police and other agencies to monitor the progress of cases and ensure that they are dealt with as quickly as possible, consistent with a thorough and fair process.

 Each local authority has a Local Authority Designated Officer (LADO) who receives reports about allegations.
+The LADO provides advice and guidance to organisations, liaises with other agencies when there are allegations, and monitors the progress of any allegations.

 There are a few situations where consideration is required to determine where LADO responsibility rests.